 Designers and developers often want to have finer control over the way entries display on the front end.
 The DIY layout provides the flexibility to build any layout you want, without being bound by a preset template.

-After choosing a View Layout, you can start adding fields to your View.
-This is made easy with GravityView’s intuitive drag and drop interface.
+After choosing a View Layout, you can start adding fields to your View using GravityView’s intuitive drag and drop interface.

 There are three pages that make up a View – the Multiple Entries page, the Single Entry page, and the Edit Entry page.

-The Multiple Entries page is the main page that displays each of your entries one after the other.
-For an example of what it looks like, see the images above for each of the different layout options.
+- The Multiple Entries page is the main page that displays each of your entries one after the other.

-You can also limit editing capabilities to logged-in users only or restrict editing to specific user roles.
+- The Edit Entry page is where you can specify which fields are editable from the front end.
+(You can also limit editing capabilities to logged-in users only or restrict editing to specific user roles!).

-You can add new fields to your View by scrolling down to Entries Fields and clicking the “Add Table Column” button.
+You can add new fields to your View by clicking the “Add Field” button.

 You can also customize each field by clicking on the gear icon.
 This will open up the Field Settings popup window where you can add custom labels, restrict fields to logged-in users, and more.